TyVanRoy/shader-play/docs/architecture.md

 2. **Don't go to black.** A dark wall reads as broken.
 Close to a low-energy attractor — a dim drifting field, slow noise, something still breathing.

 3. **Keep touch alive through the entire transition.** Even if the outro responds only faintly, someone with a hand on the wall must feel that it's still listening.
 The moment the wall stops responding is the moment people leave.

+**[prototype] All three held, and rule 2 is worth making mechanical.** Give every piece a single `energy` value supplied by the sequencer, floored well above zero — 0.15 or so — and require the piece to multiply its output by it.
+Then "don't go to black" is enforced by the contract instead of remembered by each author, and a piece is free to interpret the remaining headroom however it likes.

+Two implementation notes that made bookends feel deliberate rather than administrative.
+Let each piece run its bookend on **its own clock** — derive the transition length from `max(A.outro, B.intro)` and let the shorter one finish early, rather than stretching both to a shared duration.
+And let the bookend move the **camera** on dimensional pieces, not just the opacity: a piece that pulls back as it leaves and settles forward as it arrives reads as intentional in a way that no amount of fading does.

 ## 6. Example pieces